IramHasan/notes/Introduction to Modern Data Engineering with Snowflake.md

 - raw data can be left completely untouched and instead apply transformations to create new objects i.e. materialized views
 - allows re-use of raw data as much as possible without compromising its integrity
 ### Data Transformations with Snowpark
-- perform data transformations in python, Java, Scala
+- perform data transformations in Python, Java, Scala
 - configure the runtimes for languages i.e. using different versions of Python
 - DataFrame API for processing data and performing data transformations
 - **Flow:** create dataframes using the data &rarr; perform transformations &rarr; write results to new views / tables